detekt/detekt/docs/pages/configurations.md

 This gives the user more freedom in analyzing only specific files and rule authors the ability to write *library only* rules.
+This is the replacement for the `test-pattern` feature.

 Be aware that detekt now expects globing patterns instead of regular expressions!